-- Use the mouse to right-click anywhere on the screen, and click Show the desktop to reveal the Windows desktop. - 2.
-Move the mouse pointer to the bottom of the screen to display the Windows taskbar.
-Click Start > Control Panel. - 3.
-Set "View by: Category" at the upper right of the Control Panel, click System and Security > Action Center. - 4.
+- 1. Use the mouse to right-click anywhere on the screen, and click Show the desktop to reveal the desktop. - 2.
+Click Start \rightarrow Control Panel from the Windows menu bar hidden in the lower part of the screen. - 3.
+Click System and Security \rightarrow Action Center. - 4.
 Click Security, and confirm security measures settings condition.